rcapillon/thermoelasticity_fem/README.md

 # thermoelasticity_fem
-A Finite Element solver for thermoelasticity in Python
+A Finite Element solver for linear thermoelasticity in Python

 ## Bibliography
 [1] Balla, M. “Formulation of coupled problems of thermoelasticity by finite elements",